jethrodaniel/msh/readme.md

 **note**:

-- msh is still in the design stage, and will be subject to breaking changes until a `v1.0.0` release.
+- msh is still in the early stages, and will be subject to breaking changes until a `v1.0.0` release.

 - this readme is only intended for basic installation and development.
 See the `help` builtin, the main manpage ([erb](man/msh.1.adoc.erb), [text](spec/fixtures/help/msh.txt)), and the [man directory](./man) for more information.